 I am a Ph.D. candidate in the Sociology Department at the University of Oregon.
 In 2014 I received a BA in sociology from California State University Long Beach, and in 2017 I received an MS in sociology from the University of Oregon.

-My dissertation titled, "Race, Space, and Power in America's Whitest Big City", is an ethnographic and interview-based project that examines how race and racism structures the lives of communities of color in Portland, Oregon.
+My dissertation titled, "Race and Space in America's Whitest Big City", is an ethnographic and interview-based project that examines how race and racism structures the lives of communities of color in Portland, Oregon.
 With whites making up approximately 72 percent of residents, Portland is the whitest U.S. city of its size, making it a key site where urbanicity and pervasive whiteness intersect.
 At the same time, it is also a site where African Americans, Latinxs, Indigenous groups, and Asian Americans have worked to build community despite the city's history of settlement, racial exclusion, and uneven development.
 This study demonstrates the importance of place in structuring racialized lived experiences and reveals how race is relationally constructed in majority white urban contexts.

 My article, “They Want the Spanish but They Don’t Want the Mexicans”: Whiteness and Consumptive Contact in an Oregon Spanish Immersion School" was recently published in Sociology of Race and Ethnicity.
 This paper examines the racialized consumptive practices of whites who intentionally seek out engagement with communities of color.
 I introduce the concept of consumptive contact: a form of interracial contact predicated upon whites’ perceptions about economic and cultural benefits they will acquire through exposure to nonwhites. https://doi.org/10.1177/2332649218803966